PlasmaPy/PlasmaPy-Demos/2023-SULI/README.md

 ![image](https://user-images.githubusercontent.com/32618747/162499118-ecdbe48d-06ed-49c7-9c76-ed0a8cc32255.png)

-The first time you run a notebook that installs a package (like these), you may get an error.
-In this case, restart the runtime ("Runtime>Restart runtime") and the error should go away.
+After opening each notebook in Google Colab, please execute the first code cell by pressing "Shift + Enter" in order to install PlasmaPy.
+After doing so, click on the "Restart runtime" box in the output.

 # Running Examples on Binder <a name="installation_binder"></a>

-To launch a Binder enviroment with PlasmaPy installed and example notebooks from this folder loaded, click the link below.
-Note that the Binder enviroment takes some time (~10 minutes) to initialize, and that Binder may stop working if many people all sign on at once (e.g. during a large workshop).
+To launch a **Binder** enviroment with PlasmaPy installed and example notebooks from this folder loaded, click the link below.
+The Binder enviroment takes some time (~5–10 minutes) to initialize, and that Binder may stop working if many people all sign on at once (e.g. during a large workshop).

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PlasmaPy/PlasmaPy-Demos/main)